-It’s ironic (and more than a little sad) that the most important season in the Christian calendar is also the least celebrated.
+It’s ironic (and a little sad) that the most important season in the Christian calendar is also the least celebrated.
 In the coming weeks, we’ll encounter reminders in our worship spaces.
 Flowers.
 Banners.
-Maybe even a small reminder in the bulletin.
+Maybe even a small mention in the bulletin.

 But the Easter season isn’t something we actively celebrate.
 Before the last chocolate bunny disappears from the pantry, we put Easter in our rear view mirrors and move on to other things.

-The real tragedy is that we also move on from everything that Easter represents:
+And gradually, we also move on from everything Easter represents:

 Easter disrupts our tired routines and challenges the bankrupt pursuits we hide behind.
 It reminds us that Jesus isn’t an abstract concept or philosophy.
 He’s a living presence, an active player in the story of our lives.

-By living Easter beyond Easter Sunday and even beyond Easter season, we affirm that we have been irreversibly changed by Resurrection.
+By living Easter beyond Easter Sunday and even beyond Easter season, we affirm that we have been irreversibly changed by the event of the resurrection.

 Lent is not Easter.
-They are as different as night and day.
-Likewise, life before Easter is completely unlike life after Easter.
+They’re as different as night and day.
+So, that means life before Easter is completely unlike life after Easter.
 And I think that’s something worth celebrating.

 You and I are called to be Easter people.
 Not for a day.
 Not even for a season.
 We’re called to be an Easter people for life.